 The Tempest for Kids >>

 The Shakespeare for Kids series is designed as a resource that can be read by children, or read to them by parents who wish to introduce them to Shakespeare at an early age.
-Most exciting, though, these resources are designed for the classroom – for teachers to introduce children as young as eight to Shakespeare’s plays.
-They are aimed at children from 8 to 11.
-No Sweat Shakespeare ‘s main texts are suitable for older students – teenagers from 11 upwards.
+Most exciting, though, these resources are designed for the classroom – for teachers to introduce Shakespeare’s plays to children as young as eight.
+They are aimed at children from 8 to 11 years old.
+Our main ebooks – Shakespeare in modern English – are suitable for older people, anyone from 11 upwards.

 For primary school Shakespeare, junior school Shakespeare, elementary school Shakespeare, grade school Shakespeare or grammar school Shakespeare, these No Sweat Shakespeare children’s resources are perfect.
 They follow the structure of Shakespeare’s texts and they tell the Bard’s tales with narrative and dialogue based on the original language.
 The result is a thrilling, absorbing read that gives children a clear understanding of the play and a strong feel of the original.